Czech version here

 In the war between imperial Russia and Ukraine, there’s only one side that genuine ethnonationalists — even Russian ethnonationalists — can support: Ukraine.

 Because this conclusion is so blindingly obvious, Russia’s apologists try to reframe this conflict entirely.
 They claim that Russia is not fighting an imperial war of aggression against Ukraine.
 Instead, she is fighting a war of self-defense against America, which is “the real imperialist.”
-I will demolish this argument in a separate article.

 * * *